An update from our CEO

 We continue to welcome new residents into our homes so that we can be there for those that need care and support.
 The welfare and safety of residents and colleagues continues to be our priority and so we have extra measures and infection control protocols in place, whilst ensuring the move in process is still comforting and supportive for all new residents.
 Pre-admission assessments continue to be carried out in advance to ensure that we can meet an individual’s care needs and every new resident is supported to isolate within the home for a period of at least 14 days on arrival.
 See more information here.

 We will continue to keep you informed on new developments to our policy and procedures on this page and via direct communications with residents, family members and colleagues.

-If you have any questions please do not hesitate to contact the Home Manager or email firstname.lastname@example.org
+If you have any queries or concerns, or just want to pass on any messages of thanks, please do not hesitate to contact the Home Manager directly or by emailing email@example.com

 Once again, I thank you for your ongoing support.

 With my best wishes to you and your family,